cjdbarlow/Part-One/paracetamol.md

 * Paracetamol is partially metabolised to the toxic N-acetyl-p-amino-benzoquinone imine (**NAPQI**)
   * In normal circumstances this rapidly conjugated with glutathione
   * In toxicity,  glutathione is exhausted
-  * NAPQI then bonds with sulfylhydrl groups on hepatocytes, causing centriolobular hepatic necrosis and cell death
+  * NAPQI then covalently binds to critical proteins in hepatocytes, causing centriolobular hepatic necrosis and cell death

   * Toxic doses: